sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/faq.md

 ### What tool can I use for changing/refactoring `<programming-language>`?

-Batch Change supports any tool that can run in a container and produces diffs.
+Batch Changes supports any tool that can run in a container and changes file contents on disk.
 You can use the tool/script that works for your stack or build your own, but here is a list of [examples](https://github.com/sourcegraph/batch-change-examples) to get started.
 Common language agnostic starting points:

 - `sed`, `yq`, `awq` are common utilities for changing text